Proven-Paradox/shaper-system/Handbook.md

 Round down during dice rolls.
 If you ever have a fraction, just cut off the fractional bit entirely.
 Even if your roll is (somehow?)
 13.9, it rounds down to a 13.

 In combat, defenders win ties.
-For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.
+For example, if using an offensive Ability results in the Offense role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.

 For a tie during opposed Skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
 Any Boon or Bane on the original rolls still apply when rerolling due to a tie.